-Maddie was the oldest, and I knew her best.
-In 1951, she was one of five women in a class of 107 students and one of only three who in 1956 completed UBC’s new CGA degree program.
+Maddie was the oldest and I knew her best.
+In 1951, she was one of five women in a class of 107 students in UBC’s new CGA program, and one of only three who completed the program in 1956.
 She was intelligent, endlessly curious, and owned tall shelves full of books.
 She designed and sewed her own clothes, even tailored suits.
-A spinster by choice, she lived in a chic apartment in Vancouver’s West End, overlooking English Bay.
+A spinster by choice, she lived in a chic apartment in Vancouver’s West End overlooking English Bay.
 Spending occasional weekends with her there was a highlight of my teenage years.

 Growing up, Kay worked on the farm with the men, and although she chose a career that was strictly for women in the 1950s—nursing—she worked hard to advance to supervisory positions and eventually became a nursing instructor at BCIT.
 When she retired in 1978, the nursing department head acknowledged that Kay (Hankinson) had “made a major contribution toward the success of the BCIT nursing program and, in fact, to nursing education in British Columbia.”

 Martha (Sundberg) raised two children and was a passionate, dedicated schoolteacher.
 She taught in challenging situations in northern Saskatchewan and Alberta, often in one-room schools with grades 1 through 12, including her own two kids.
 She took a real interest in her students and stayed in touch with many of them.
 Like her sisters, being raised in the Depression made her frugal and resourceful.
 She saved and repurposed everything and wasted nothing.

 Helen worked as a fitter for Boeing during WWII and then trained as a psychiatric nurse.
 Like most of her sisters, she could cook, knit, and sew like a professional, and there was nothing she wouldn’t try her hand at—and then do it well.
 She maintained high standards for household chores and sorted the garden peas by size before blanching and freezing them.
-She ironed everything.
-Helen and her husband, Sonny Tomlenovich, raised six kids on a farm in central Saskatchewan, not far from the one where she grew up.
+She ironed everything, including her husband’s boxer shorts.
+Helen and Sonny Tomlenovich raised six kids on a farm in central Saskatchewan, not far from the one where she grew up.